jameswomack/QuickLook_NodeJS/README.md

 ### Manually Compiled

 Compliling the project yourself?
-Just copy the generated `QLStephen.qlgenerator` file into the relevant `QuickLook` folder (as above).
+Just copy the generated `QLNodeJS.qlgenerator` file into the relevant `QuickLook` folder (as above).